felipesere/fern/README.md

 # Fern

-`fern` is not a build tool.
+`fern` is not a build tool
-Its closer to a command runner.
+It's closer to a command runner.
+Or maybe a `meta-runner` to give your different parts of a mono-repo a unified interface.
+Have a look at this blog by Jeff Ramnani [Project Build Tool](https://8thlight.com/blog/jeff-ramnani/2017/08/07/project-build-protocol.html) for the core idea.

-The one and only trick up its sleeve is that, like a real life fern, its fractal/recursive.
+The one and only trick up its sleeve is that, like a real life fern, it is fractal/recursive.

 ## Context - Files where they make sense